How to Reduce Customer Service Costs in 2023

 - Providing autonomous 24/7 coverage to more common and recurring customer questions

 - Maintaining optimization efforts through consistent monitoring of all messaging activity

 - Allowing for the ability to handle a very high volume of visitor questions at once

 All customer interactions in call centers need to be leveraged.
 It's a knowledge bank of customer sentiment, product issues, competitive information, and operational inefficiencies that can be used to deliver better quality service.

 Kate Leggett, Vice President & Principal Analyst at Forrester

-In addition to lowering turnover, what is the direct consequence of this satisfaction among consultants?
-The increase in customer service productivity.
-We have observed an increase in productivity of 35% when emails are reduced in their entirety and 20% when calls are reduced by 50%.
+Messaging allows an agent to take the time to think and form a more detailed answer before responding to a customer request.
+We've also observed an increase in productivity of up to 35% when emails are reduced in their entirety and 20% when calls are reduced by half.